kimothorick/Focusly/README.md

 # Focusly - Twitch Task Bot

-Focusly is a task management bot for Twitch streamers and viewers, designed for coworking and studying in real time.
+Focusly is a task management bot for Twitch streamers and viewers, designed for coworking and studying in real-time.
 With Focusly, you can manage tasks, track progress, and stay organized during streams without needing external tools.
 It uses a simple, customizable overlay for task management, allowing viewers to interact and stay productive.